 This is a beginning to intermediate level course.
 Upon completion of this course, mental health professionals will be able to:

-Authors’ Note: With very few exceptions, all case scenarios presented in this course are adapted from actual incidents.
-We use improbable names throughout to enhance interest and ensure that the identities of all parties are not discernible.
-It is not our intention to trivialize the seriousness of the issues.
-As part of our disguising process we also randomly assign various professional designations and earned degrees or licensure status.
-Also, for ease of presentation, we use the terms “therapist” or “mental health professional” throughout to refer to anyone delivering psychotherapy or counseling services to clients.
+Authors’ Note: With few exceptions, we have adapted all case scenarios presented in this course from actual incidents.
+As part of our disguising process we also randomly assigned various professional designations and earned degrees or licensure status.
+Also, for ease of presentation, we use the terms “therapist” or “mental health professional” throughout to refer to a professional delivering psychotherapy or counseling services to clients.

-The materials in this course are based on current published ethical standards and the most accurate information available to the authors at the time of writing.
-Many ethical challenges arise on the basis of highly variable and unpredictable contextual factors.
-This course material will equip mental health professionals to gain a basic understanding of core ethical principles and standards related to the topics discussed and to ethical decision making generally, but cannot cover every possible circumstance.
+The materials in this course are based on current standards and the most accurate information available to the authors at the time of writing.
+Many ethical challenges that arise are based on highly variable and unpredictable contextual factors.
+This course material will equip mental health professionals to gain a basic understanding of core ethical principles and standards related to the topics discussed and to ethical decision-making in general, but we cannot cover every possible circumstance.
 When in doubt, we advise consultation with knowledgeable colleagues and/or professional association ethics committees.

-Even when our lives seem fine, ethical dilemmas can materialize in many ways, often abruptly when we least expect them.
+Even when our lives seem fine, ethical dilemmas can materialize, often abruptly when we least expect them.
 Of course, most therapists do not knowingly get themselves tangled up in difficult situations.
 Some stumble into trouble without recognizing what’s in store down the road.
-Some give in to temptations that overtake their professional objectivity.
+Giving in to temptations that overtake professional objectivity is, sadly, not an uncommon occurrence, one that can ruin a career.